parsiya/parsiya.net/content/post/2019/2019-12-02-java-burp-1/index.markdown

 output jar will be in `build\libs\burp-sample-extension-java-all.jar`.

 # Setting Up IntelliCode
-Our build works but You might have noticed that VS Code does not recognize imported interfaces from the `burp` package.
+Our build works but you might have noticed that VS Code does not recognize imported interfaces from the `burp` package.

 {{< imgcap title="VS Code errors" src="02-vscode-error.png" >}}